Virv12/java-queue-bench/README.md

 ## Decorators

 ### SpinLockDecorator
-A spinlock implementation that can be used to enhance queue operations with lock-free behavior.
+A spinlock implementation, using a single `AtomicBoolean`, that can be used to enhance queue operations with lock-free behavior.

 ### TicketLockDecorator
 A ticket lock implementation that can be used to enhance queue operations with lock-free behavior.